Week 2: Isaiah

-The Prophet Isaiah lived around the end of the 8th century BC into the beginning of the 7th century BC.
+The prophet Isaiah lived at the end of the 8th century BC in the Southern Kingdom of Judah, just before Assyria exiled Israel’s people.

 “The Lord, the Lord, the compassionate and gracious God, slow to anger, abounding in love and faithfulness, maintaining love to thousands, and forgiving wickedness, rebellion and sin.
 Yet he does not leave the guilty unpunished; he punishes the children and their children for the sin of the parents to the third and fourth generation.”